Cloudname/cloudname/README.md

 lifting, but programmers should never have to deal directly with ZooKeeper -- only the library interface provided by Cloudname.

+# What is in the repository

+## cn

+This is the Cloudname Library and the artifact that the project is named after.
+This is probably the directory you want to look at.

+## base

+Various common tools and helper classes for services.
+Most of the things under this directory are are tools used by the us in our projects.
+You may find things of interest there -- or not.

+## log

+This directory contains some of the tools we use for logging.

+## timber

+A skeletal implementation of a simple log server.

+## testtools

+Various classes that are useful when writing tests.
+For instance we have some helper classes for network related things as well as tools for doing tests against an embedded ZooKeeper instance.

+# Cloudname basics.

+In the following sections we will cover some of the Cloudname basics.

 ## Cloudname coordinate.